mellivorandy/cache-miss-analyzer/README.md

 cargo test -- --nocapture
 ```

+This prints the non-empty sets.

-- Change arguments at src/main.rs:71:39 for different cache configurations.
+- Change arguments at src/main.rs:71:39 for different cache configurations. <br><br>
 - Remove if expressions at src/main.rs:94:13 as you want to print all sets.

 <br>